melles1991/melles1991.github.io/pages/internal/adding_device.md

 ```

 If the script doesn't give you an output, all the validated fields have a proper format.
 Otherwise, read the messages carefully to see which fields have to be corrected.

-## Submitting your device

-After verifying the device-specific pages, commit and upload your changes to Gerrit, and add the "Wiki Editors" group as reviewers.